telekinesis-inc/telekinesis/README.md

 print(await hello('Awesome'))
 ```

-Moreover, if the developer wants to create a more complex service (i.e. with state and multiple methods), she can use classes:
+Moreover, if you want to create a more complex service (i.e. with state and multiple methods), use classes:

 ```python
 # define a statefull service (object):